-You see the new flat from the second season with Cathy Gale for the first time in series 3 episode The Nutshell.
-It makes its last appearance in the end scene of Lobster Quadrille, the last episode of series 3.
+One sees the new flat from the second season with Cathy Gale for the first time in series 3 episode The Nutshell.
+It makes its final appearance in the end scene of Lobster Quadrille, the latest episode of series 3.

 John Steed lived here from at least April 1963 to March 1964.
 The adress is confirmed in episodes "The Undertakers" and "The Mauritius Penny".

 Based on the view outside the window it has to be at least on the 3rd or 4th floor of the building.

 It's unclear why Steed changed his first residence, but the address of John Steed's second apartment is amazingly the same as that one of the first apartment.
-Perhaps there are a several flats in the same building.
+Perhaps there are several flats in the same building.

 Compared to the first modest flat this one is an improvement.

 It consists of a spacious living room, a small kitchen and a bedroom.

-From the bedroom (Steed comes out of the room dressed in a pyjama bottoms and a dressing gown in Death of a Batman) however, you only see the door, which is covered with a map of the Kensington district.
+From the bedroom (Steed comes out of the room dressed in pyjama bottoms and a dressing gown in Death of a Batman) however, you only see the door, covered with a map of the Kensington district.

 In the episode, The Nutshell the kitchen unit is missing.
 So is the door to the bedroom, which is here still replaced by a bookshelf.

-The flat is much cosier and better furnished than his first apartment.
+The flat is much cozier and better furnished than his first apartment.

-The living room has a fireplace; on the same level there is a coffee table, several different chairs or armchairs, at times even a rocking chair or a couch.
+The living room has a fireplace; on the same level, there is a coffee table, several different chairs or armchairs, at times even a rocking chair or a couch.
 A service hatch connects the living room with a small kitchen.
-Before the kitchen wall is Steed's fold-out desk.
+In front of the kitchen wall stands Steed's fold-out desk.